codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 - TeamCity
 ---

-About one year ago I had a first contact with Docker.
+About one year ago I had my first contact with Docker.
 This new kid on the block promised to relieve our poor computers from installation of all tools, languages, dependencies and operating systems.
 Isolated run environments emerged on developers computers.

 A conservative approach of my ops teammates didn't change my joy of using Docker.
-Despite many people describing Docker as tool writen by developers for development our industry found new ways of using images and containers.
+Despite many people describing Docker as tool written by developers for development our industry found new ways of using images and containers.
 Images of our applications and services became units of deployment for tools like Kubernetes, Docker Swarm or Marathon.

-But how this images appear in these tools?
+But how these images are created?

 ## Setting The Scene

-From developer's perspective any application is manifested by a code.
-There is long way before our code find a good place to execute on a production environment.
-I want to show how you this process can be easier with **Docker** and **Continuous Deployment** pipeline.
-To do that we need a small application.
-Our application is going to expose some HTTP API which we are going to call after the deployment.
-Let's assume that will are going to use **Gradle** to build the application and **TeamCity** for build automation.
+From a developer's perspective any application is manifested by its code, but there is still a long way to go before this code finds its way to a production environment.
+I want to show you how you this process can be easier with **Docker** and a **Continuous Deployment** pipeline.

-On each **TeamCity** build agent we should have installed **Docker**.
+First we need a small application with a HTTP API that we can call after it is deployed.
+Let's assume that are using **Gradle** to build the application and **TeamCity** as a Continuous Integration server.

+We need to have **Docker** installed on each **TeamCity** build agent.
 We will also use this machine to run our application.
-In a real project we don't want to install **TeamCity** agents on all machines and we should introduce another tool (e.g. Kubernetes) which will take care about distribution of our application.
+In a real project we wouldn't install **TeamCity** agents on all machines.
+Instead we should use tools like Kubernetes that will take care of the application distribution.

 ## Build

 We need to build something before we will be able to create any docker image.
-To do that we need to create the first step in our Continuous Deployment (CD) pipeline.
-In this step we will download our source code, run all **tests** which can be done on the source code level and produce an **artifact** containing all elements required to start and run our application.
+The first step in our **Continuous Deployment** pipeline would be to build our application.
+In this step we will download the source code, run all **tests** and produce an **artifact** containing all elements required to start and run our application.

-This build configuration is not very different to a usual step in a common Continuous Deployment pipeline.
-Alongside common parameters we have to define **artifacts** which will be generated after each execution.
+This build configuration is not very different to a step in a Continuous Deployment pipeline without **Docker**.
+Alongside common parameters we have to define **artifacts** which will be generated after each build run.
 We are going to use them as a base for next steps in the pipeline.

 In **TeamCity** we define **artifacts** by defining paths to files from the working directory (which is created for each run of a configuration).
-The working directory is combination of files downloaded from a version control system and files generated during the execution of build steps.
-We will define these elements during configuring a version control settings and build steps.
+The working directory is a combination of the files downloaded from a version control system and the files generated during the execution of build steps.
+The working directory elements are defined in the version control settings and build steps.

 We need two artifacts.
 The first one is `Dockerfile`.
-We already prepared this file in our source code and it will be stored in `docker` directory.
+We already prepared this file in our source code and it will be stored in the `docker` directory.
 The next file is a ***tar*** file which will be generated by our **Gradle** build.
-It contains a script which allows to execute our code and all required libraries.
+It contains a script that executes our code and all required libraries.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/build_config.png" alt="Build Configuration" title="Build Configuration" class="img img-responsive style-screengrab">

 Now we are ready to instruct our build configuration how to download our source code.
-We use GitHub as our code repository.
-We just have to choose type as *Git* and provide the URL to our application.
+We use GitHub as our code repository, so we just have to choose *Git* as the type of our **Version Control System** and provide the URL to our application.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/build_vcs.png" alt="Version Control Configuration" title="Version Control Configuration" class="img img-responsive style-screengrab">

-We have the source code, so we can describe what to do with this code.
-As I mentioned before we will **test** our application and generate an **artifact** with executable content.
+With the source code in our working directory we can describe what to do with it.
+As I mentioned before we run all the **tests** and generate an **artifact** containing the start script and libraries.

 **TeamCity** has predefined runners for different build tools.
 In this case we are going to use the **Gradle** runner to **test** and **build**.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/build_step.png" alt="Gradle Step" title="Gradle Step" class="img img-responsive style-screengrab">

-Now we can run our build.
-As result of we should see our **artifacts** in *"Artifact"* tab.
+Now we can run our build and as a result we should see our **artifacts** in the *"Artifacts"* tab.

 <img src="/assets/img/custom/blog/2016-03-01-docker-meets-continuous-deployment/build_result.png" alt="Build Result" title="Build Result" class="img img-responsive style-screengrab">

 ## Release

 Our code is no longer needed.
 We have all we need to build the docker image.
 Now we have to create our image and **release** with the right version.
 To simplify our example we are going to use the current build number to define an image version.
 Next we will generate a file with this version.
-This file give us the possibility to pass information about the version to the next steps.
+This file gives us the possibility to pass information about the version to the next steps.

 First, let's take a closer look at the `Dockerfile`.
-We copy all libraries and scripts from `simple_application.tar` to the image.
-This ***tar*** file already contains all required content, so all we have to do is to use `ADD`.
-It will automatically *untar* all files in the image.
-Next we expose the port of our HTTP API and we define how we launch our application by adding an `ENTRYPOINT` command.
+We copy the content of `simple_application.tar` (which contains all required libraries and scripts) to the image, by using the `ADD` command.
+This command will automatically *untar* all files inside the image.
+Next we expose the port of our HTTP API and we define how to launch our application by adding an `ENTRYPOINT` command.

 For example our `Dockerfile` can look like this: